opendatasoft/ods-documentation-landing-page/ods-tutorial/source/dashboard_modules/how_to_create_tabs.rst

     20 + There we go!
 We have created our very own tabs!
 The only thing left to do is to replace every example text by real content.

 You are free to choose the tab titles and to add your own tab contents.
-For this tutorial, will complete the tabs using the `Shanghai World University Ranking <https://data.opendatasoft.com/explore/dataset/shanghai-world-university-ranking%40public-us/>`_ dataset.
+For this tutorial, we will complete the tabs using the `Shanghai World University Ranking <https://data.opendatasoft.com/explore/dataset/shanghai-world-university-ranking%40public>`_ dataset.
 The first tab will contain the table visualization, the second tab will contain a map created with the Map Builder and the third tab will contain a chart visualization.
 Each tab title will of course indicate what the tab content is about, and they will be preceded by a `Font Awesome <https://fontawesome.com/>`_ icon (just to spice things up a bit!).

 .. code-block:: html